Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Melee
 Targets: 1 enemy
 Summoner MP Cost: 3 MP
 The Attacker Ally makes a physical attack with a x2 multiplier.
-This cannot be done on the same turn where Strike has already been used.
+This Ability cannot be used in the same Round as Strike.

 ### Summon Configuration: Defender
 This configuration serves as a source of cover.
 Though slower than the other types and not great at offense, it is much tougher and able to draw enemy attention to itself.